 NATIONAL FORGET-ME-NOT DAY

-Judge Robert S. Marx called on the nation to establish Forget-Me-Not Day to remind the country of their sacrifices and raised funds for disabled soldiers through the sale of forget-me-nots.
-Injured during the during The first published occurrence of this day was on December 17, 1921.
+Judge Robert S. Marx called on the nation to establish a day reminding the country of their veteran’s sacrifices.
+The day also recognized the needs of disabled soldiers, creating a fundraising platform as a way to provide the necessary services wounded veterans needed.
+The day was called Forget-Me-Not Day and funds were raised by selling forget-me-nots.
+The first published occurrence of this day was on December 17, 1921.

-Throughout the 1920s, various days in November were selected to observe National Forget-Me-Not Day, including November 11 now established as Veteran’s Day or Armistice Day.
+Throughout the 1920s, the organization selected several days in November to observe National Forget-Me-Not Day, including November 11th.
+However, the day is now well established as Veteran’s Day or Armistice Day.
 Another well-known Forget-Me-Not Day is September 26th.
 Also known as Argonne Day in honor of the decisive battle through the Meuse-Argonne Forest.

 Today, the organization that founded National Forget-Me-Not Day is named the Disabled American Veterans, supporting all disabled veterans.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!